The standard

 - Community support

-For AI-native teams shipping 10+ PRs/day.
-PR-level checks, ownership enforcement, Slack digest.
+For AI-native teams shipping 10+ PRs/day across their whole GitHub org.
+PR-level judgments, ownership enforcement, Slack digest.

 - PR-level standard checks